-CCP has employed an innovation approach to reach to the poor, young, low parity and socially excluded couples, women and men in hard to reach regions, help them overcome barriers to uptake of modern contraceptives and connect them to quality service delivery centers.
+CCP reached out to poor, young and socially excluded couples, women and men in hard to reach regions to help them overcome barriers to uptake of modern contraceptives and connect them to quality health facilities.

-- Created an android-based mobile application called Gyan Jyoti (“light of knowledge”) which provided community health workers access to persuasive and motivational films for counseling support and self-learning while collecting usage data in real time to provide valuable information to program teams.
+- Created an android-based mobile application called Gyan Jyoti (“light of knowledge”).
+Community health workers were able to use the app to access persuasive and motivational films for counseling support and self-learning.
+Gyan Jyoti also collected usage data in real time to provide valuable information to program teams.